RaJah239/test/README.md

 - Displays colored Pokémon pictures in the overworld.
 - Phone now holds up to 35 contacts / max in game.
 - Bag's item pocket now has a capacity of 84.
+- A Battle Item Pocket has been added, with a capacity to hold up to 50 items, including all berries.
 - Edited PC text to allow for faster maneuvering.
 - Short beeping noise for low HP to replace the continuous beeping noise.
 - Lose money proportional to badges and lead level Pokémon on white out.